 Example.
-John Reed's wife died in 1992.
+John Reed's wife died in 1994.
 John has not remarried.
-He has continued during 1993 and 1994 to keep up a home for himself and his dependent child.
-For 1992 he was entitled to file a joint return for himself and his deceased wife.
-For 1993 and 1994 he may file as qualifying widower with a dependent child.
-After 1994 he may file as head of household if he qualifies.
+He has continued during 1995 and 1996 to keep up a home for himself and his dependent child.
+For 1994 he was entitled to file a joint return for himself and his deceased wife.
+For 1995 and 1996 he may file as a qualifying widower with a dependent child.
+After 1996 he can file as head of household if he qualifies.

 Death or birth.
-If the dependent who qualifies you to use qualifying widow(er) with dependent child filing status is born or dies during the year, you still may be able to claim that filing status.
+You may be eligible to file as a qualifying widow(er) with dependent child if the dependent who qualifies you for this filing status is born or dies during the year.
 You must have provided more than half of the cost of keeping up a home that was the dependent's main home during the entire part of the year he or she was alive.